« THE LAYOUT OF ARGUMENT »

 — A negative component, staging a challenging voice, that details the “circumstances in which the general authority of the warrant would have to be set aside.”
 (Id., p.
 101)

-1.2 Argumentation as dialogue
+1.2 Argumentation as Dialogue

-Question: — What is the nationality of Harry?
+Question: — What is Harry’s nationality?

-(ii) A Claim — The arguer answers that:
+(ii) A Claim — The arguer responds:

 Arguer: — “Harry is a British subject” (ibid., p.
 99).

-Making this assertion, the arguer “[is thereby committed] to the claim which any assertion necessarily involves”.
+By making this assertion, the arguer “[is thereby committed] to the claim which any assertion necessarily involves.”
 As a Claim (C), it can be “challenged”:

 Challenger: — “What have you got to go on?” (ibid. p.
 98)